Bath vs. Shower

 Similarities

-Don't you wanna take a shower?
+Don't you want to take a shower?

-Hannah looked so sweaty and dirty that she went in straight to take a bath.
+Hannah looked so sweaty and dirty that she went straight in to take a bath.

 Are They Interchangeable?